wrobelda/tt-rss-docker-compose/README.md

 **EXPERIMENTAL, DON'T USE IN PRODUCTION**

+**This is an alternative version which uses prebuilt images from Docker Hub.**

 General outline of the configuration is as follows:

  - separate containers (frontend: caddy, database: pgsql, app and updater: php/fpm)